MicrosoftDocs/fabric-docs/docs/real-time-analytics/set-up-connector.md

 [!INCLUDE [preview-note](../includes/preview-note.md)]

-Data ingestion is the process used to load data from one or more sources into Real-Time Analytics.
-Once ingested, the data becomes available for query.
-Real-Time Analytics provides several connectors for data ingestion.

-In this article, you learn how to access an existing KQL database and copy the **Query URI** and the **ingestion URI** to get data using connectors in Real-Time Analytics.
+In this article, you learn how to access an existing KQL database and optionally copy the **Query URI** and the **Ingestion URI** to run queries, store management commands, or to get data.

-For the list of supported connectors in Real-Time Analytics, see #TODO.

 ## Prerequisites